 We’re committed to keeping our readers informed.
-A

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

 A new variant of the coronavirus believed to spread more easily has forced the United Kingdom into another lockdown and been detected in at least 33 countries, including the United States.
 Many of the U.S. cases have no known travel history — meaning the strain is spreading throughout communities.
-The variant, known as B.1.1.7, is not expected to be resistant to the vaccines rolled out last, though scientists are racing to learn more about the mutation — and where it has already spread.
+The variant, known as B.1.1.7, is not expected to be resistant to the vaccines rolled out in December, though scientists are racing to learn more about the mutation — and where it has already spread.
 Below is a primer for the public-health and political ramifications of the concerning development.

 How is this COVID strain different?